 Watch This Video

 Tracy Chapman‘s Fast Car was one of three massive hits from her self-titled debut album.

 The other two, Baby Can I Hold You and Talkin’ About A Revolution firmly cemented Tracy as the world’s favorite busker.

-Our version vary slightly from how Tracy play the riff, instead of moving up the neck, we found a way to play it using open position chords.
+My one guitar version of Fast Car varies slightly from how Tracy plays the riff.
+Instead of moving up the neck, I found a way to play it using open position chords.

-The chords are simple using only chord IV – I – VI – V on a loop over the seemingly never ending Verse, like this if you think of this song as in the key of G:
+The chords in Fast Car are simple, using only chord IV – I – VI – V on a loop over the seemingly never-ending verse.

 | Cmaj7 G | Em7 D |